Tachytaenius/tachy-guns/content-packs/1800/readme.md

 # 1800 Content Pack

-Impleements a few more recent but still non-modern guns.
+Implements a few more recent but still non-modern guns.
+TODO

 ## Dependencies